Food Business and Innovation (MSc)Back

 - FE6902 Global Food Policy Issues (5 credits)

-Students take modules to the value of 30 credits
+Students take an Applied Food Industry Centred Research module to the value of 30 credits:

-- FE6122 Food Industry Centered Research Project (20 credits)
+- FE6127 Applied Food Industry Centred Research Project (30 credits)

 Why Choose This Course